ADD CONDITION

 Dissolve 1 lozenge slowly in your mouth and repeat every 2 hours as needed or as directed by a doctor.

-Consult a doctor if you have a severe sore throat accompanied by difficulty in breathing, or if it lasts more than 2 days.
+Consult a doctor promptly if you have a severe sore throat accompanied by difficulty in breathing or if it lasts more than 2 days.

-Do not use for more than 2 days, and consult a doctor if symptoms do not improve in 7 days or if you experience severe symptoms.
+Stop use and ask a doctor if sore mouth symptoms do not improve in 7 days, or if irritation, pain, or redness lasts or worsens.

 Is it safe to use this drug if I am pregnant or breastfeeding?